 Bimboy, founder of the non-profit group Tribu ni Bro (TNB) and our man on the ground, distributes “Back to School Essentials Kit” to Filipino kids in September 2022.
 Our monthly contributions made it possible to get this kit to 165 children belonging to 11 indigenous communities.

-Tips for Effective Communication with Virtual Assistants
+3 Tips for Effective Communication with Filipino VAs

 Foster a supportive environment